-Coun.
-Paula Fletcher, whose ward includes the spit, says she's on the case, convening a meeting last month between the TRCA and PortsToronto to discuss whether and when film shoots should be allowed.
+Area Coun.
+Paula Fletcher, who sits on the TRCA's board and also chairs the Toronto Film, Television and Digital Media Board, says she convened a meeting last month between the TRCA and PortsToronto to discuss whether and when film shoots should be allowed.

 "I hope this will be the last major filming," said Fletcher, who says she'll bring stakeholders together again next week.

 "Given the nature of the Leslie Street Spit, there needs to be a conversation."